 This case study is just a single success story when it comes to chiropractic for migraine.
-At First Choice Chiropractic and Rehabilitation, our Aloha chiropractors have successfully helped patients recover from migraine and other headaches using exercise therapies and chiropractic care.
+At Oregon Medical Centers, our Aloha chiropractors have successfully helped patients recover from migraine and other headaches using exercise therapies and chiropractic care.
 Call our clinic in Aloha, OR for headache relief today at (503) 642-2845.

 Chaibi, Aleksander and Peter Tuchin.
 Chiropractic spinal manipulative treatment of migraineheadache of 40-year duration using Gonstead method: a case study.
 Journal of Chiropractic Medicine.2011; 10: 189-193.